thureindev/progress/README.md

 - **Axios:** For HTTP requests to an Express API, useful for retrieving global high scores.
 - **MongoDB/PostgreSQL:** For storing global high scores and player data.
 - **Vite:** For a fast and modern build tool to enhance development speed and optimize builds.

+### Cleaning Up the Mess (Sep 12)

+It’s been over 2 weeks since my last update.
+I've been a bit sidetracked with reading articles and endless planning for development.
+I just had a lightbulb moment: the whole point of starting this journal was to create, not to get lost in the details.
+Instead of planning all the time, I need to focus on creating and learning by doing.

+So, tomorrow, I’m wrapping up a working prototype of Tic-Tac-Toe in Vue.
+This side project came out of my recent distraction—check it out here: [Elevator Simulation](https://github.com/thureindev/elevator-sim.git).
+Time to shift gears and get things done!